justinjoco/go-tutorial/docs/basics/vars.md

 fmt.Printf("Assigned bool = %t\n", assignedBool2) //%t boolean value
 //Output = "Assigned bool = false"
 ```

-- Notes
+Important notes:

   - Only var is used when creating a new variable
   - No colons when specifying a variable's type
   - Uninitialized variables are set to their default "zero" value:
     - Number types (eg ints, unsigned ints, floats, etc.) are set to 0
-    - Boolean types are set to false
+    - Boolean types are set to `false`
-    - String types are set to empty strings ""
+    - String types are set to empty strings `""`

-#### Short Assignment
+### Short Assignment

-Developers can directly assign a variable using :=, and the compiler will infer what type of variable it is based on what was assigned.
-This is similar to assigning in Python, where the developer can directly assign a literal to a variable.
+Developers can directly assign a literal to a variable using `:=`, and the compiler will infer what type of variable it is based on what was assigned.

-Note: it may not be in good practice to use shorthand in industry when maintaining type safety, but it will be used in this tutorial for cogency.

 ```go
 shortAssignedString := "short"
 fmt.Printf("Short assigned string: %s\n",shortAssignedString) //%s string
 //Output= "Short assigned string: short"
 ```

-#### Multiple Assignments
+### Multiple Assignments

 Similar to other languages, the developer can assign multiple variables at once using regular or short assigning.
 ```go